Office of Title IX Compliance

 File a Report

 When completing the report, you may select “Title IX” as the “Nature of Report.”
-Reports filed in this manner are seen only by the director of Title IX compliance/ Title IX coordinator and the Title IX officer.
+Reports filed in this manner are seen only by the Title IX Coordinator and the Title IX Officer.

 If you are in immediate danger, call 9-1-1 or University Police at 325-942-2071.